C-Milne/EPICpy-Evaluation/README.md

 From these files, SBATCH attributes such as job time, amount of cores, RAM etc. can be set.

+# calculateResultsStats.py
+This file contains a single function which is used to generate a quick summary of a specified result file.

+The summary is inserted at the top of the file and states the **Total Amount of Problems Attempted**, **Amount of Problems that were Solved**, and the **Percentage of Problems Solved**.
+Each domain is then listed showing the **Amount of Problems Attempted**, and the **IPC Score Achieved for the Solved Problems**.
+Finally, the **Total Score** is written.

+The IPC Score is calculated as follows:

 # Planner Configurations

 Below is a table showing which planner configuration each number corresponds to.